SAP-samples/teched2023-DA271/exercises/ex0/README.md

 # Getting Started - Preparing your system

-**Section Goal:** Load all required data & models that are the base line for modelling.
+**Section Goal:** Load all required data & models that are the base line for the following exercises.

+We have prepared a simple data model to analyze product sales for a typical company.
+For this exerise we will simply load this model with connections to the associated data from a CSN file so we can focus on the Analytic Model.

+If you want to learn how to create data layer ER models like this, go here...

 ## Steps